hemshankar/Game_KeepRunning/futurewars/README.md

 112. Points to catch and accelerate should always be present.
 113. Different bullets, single, double, spower
 114. Things mentioned in the properties files should evenly distributed to the distance given in the properties file.
-115. Have parachute if user wanted to use while falling.
+115. Have parachute if user wanted to use while falling. -- Done

 ============================BUGS================================